aimms/how-to/RetrieveIntermediateResults.rst

 Introduction
 ------------

-During a long running solver session (job), we may compute intermediate results that we want to show to the end user as soon as they are available.
+During a long running solver session (job), we may want to compute intermediate results and show them to the end user as soon as they are available.
 Consider the following use cases:

 #.
-Actually, the job submitted contains multiple decision problems, all of which are solved in one batch.
-Why wait for providing the solution of the first decision problem, while the job is already working on the second decision problem?
+The submitted job contains multiple decision subproblems, all of which are solved in one batch.
+Why wait for providing the solution of the first subproblem, while the job is already working on the second subproblem?

 #.
-The optimization of a significant Mixed Integer Problem will compute several intermediate incumbents, and perhaps these incumbents are worth visualizing and further study.
+The optimization of a significant Mixed Integer Problem will compute several intermediate incumbents, and perhaps these incumbents are worth visualizing and studying further.

 #.
-By showing intermediate solutions, the end user may decide that the last shown solution is sufficient and the search in the job can be stopped.
+By showing intermediate solutions, the end user may decide that the last shown solution is good enough and decide to terminate the job.

 The AIMMS Pro system allows the solver session to call back to the data session to pass progress information, as presented in `How to display solve progress info in WebUI  <https://how-to.aimms.com/ProgressWindowServerSession.html>`_.
 There are two important differences with progress information:

 #.
 In the callbacks, there is a limit on the amount of data that can be passed over the arguments back to the data session in one call.
 This limit is too small to pass any solution of significant size.

 #.
-In the above presented use cases, we typically like to retain these intermediate results for later viewing as well.
+In the above discussed use cases, we typically would like to retain these intermediate results for later viewing.

-Therefore we have the question: "How to retrieve intermediate results from a server session to the data session?".
+Therefore we have the question: "How to retrieve intermediate results from a server session to the data session?"

 Difference with passing progress information
 --------------------------------------------